-When looking for your next great adventure, few places offer the number of activities and the level of natural beauty, such as the 41-mile stretch between Aspen, Colorado and Glenwood Springs.
+When looking for your next great adventure, few places offer the number of activities and the level of natural beauty, such as the 41-mile stretch between Aspen, Colorado, and Glenwood Springs.
 By some road trip standards, the distance is relatively short.
-But often the most memorable adventures are measured not by mile markers, but rather by the experiences with friends and family, and the memories that you make along the way.
+But often, the most memorable adventures are measured not by mile markers but rather by the experiences with friends and family and the memories you make along the way.

 The Journey from Aspen to Glenwood Springs

-To get to Glenwood Springs from Aspen, you take CO-82 for 41-miles.
-If you were to drive straight through, the trip would take just under 1 hour.
-The four-lane Colorado highway 82 corridor from Aspen to Glenwood Springs is the main route through the Roaring Fork Valley and can therefore have some heavy traffic at times.
+To get to Glenwood Springs from Aspen, you take CO-82 for 41 miles.
+If you were to drive straight through, the trip would take under 1 hour.
+The four-lane Colorado Highway 82 corridor from Aspen to Glenwood Springs is the main route through the Roaring Fork Valley and can therefore have some heavy traffic at times.
 You can get any updated traffic issues, closures, and directions from COtrip.org.

 Must-see Stops on the Aspen Road Trip to Glenwood Springs

 Maroon Bells Scenic Area